ParadigmHyperloop/ODS/PROTOCOL_V2.md

 # The OpenLoop Telemetry Protocol (Version 2)

-_version 1 of the protocol is a proof of concept, ultra-minimal protocol_
+_version 1 of the protocol is a proof of concept, ultra-minimal protocol.
+Version 2 implements a leaner interface_

 # DRAFT